ErickNavarrete29/Socioeconomic-Vulnerabilities-and-Political-Preferences-in-Mexican-Municipalities/README.md

 ## Project Description (Abstract)

-Abstract: This study focuses on identifying the elements involved in the political preferences in the Mexican municipalities during the Major elections of 2018 and 2021 to detect if exists a relationship between socioeconomic vulnerabilities and the preference for some parties as many people argue each election.
+This study focuses on identifying the elements involved in the political preferences in the Mexican municipalities during the Major elections of 2018 and 2021 to detect if exists a relationship between socioeconomic vulnerabilities and the preference for some parties as many people argue each election.
 The methodology used is